davidinfosec/spidertrap-wsgi/README.md

 # Spidertrap

-This is the normal spidertrap, except without the webserver capability, so that you can easily integrate it for use with WSGI.
+This is the normal spidertrap, except and with .csv logging, and without the webserver, so that you can easily integrate it for use with WSGI.
 Much love.